Scope and application

 Relationship with HMRC

-In accordance with the it’s Tax Policy, Danske Bank is transparent, seeks a pro-active, open and cooperative relationship with HMRC, and ensures that HMRC is kept aware of significant transactions and changes in the Bank’s business.
+In accordance with its Tax Policy, Danske Bank is transparent, seeks a pro-active, open and cooperative relationship with HMRC, and ensures that HMRC is kept aware of significant transactions and changes in the Bank’s business.

 List of entities covered by this Tax Strategy